jsonquerylang/jsonquery-python/README.md

 - `textQuery`: A query in text format
 - `options`: An optional object which can have the following properties:
   - `functions` an object with custom functions
-  - `operators` an object with the names of custom operators both as key and value
+  - `operators` a list with custom operators

 Example: